roolebo/tianocore.github.io/Laszlo's unkempt git guide for edk2 contributors and maintainers.md

      If you can immediately point out problems with (some of) the patches, do so.
-If you are pleased with (some of) the patches, respond with your Reviewed-by, per patch.
+If you are pleased with (some of) the patches, respond with your `Reviewed-by`, per patch.
 (Or, well, if you like it all, to the cover letter.)

-     If you agree with a patch, more or less, but lack the expertise to review it in depth (possible for patches that target a package that you don't maintain), respond with your Acked-by.
+     If you agree with a patch, more or less, but lack the expertise to review it in depth (possible for patches that target a package that you don't maintain), respond with your `Acked-by`.

 3.   <a name="maint-03" href="#maint-03">&sect;</a>
      When reviewing a v2, v3, ... posting of a series, focus on the changes.
 The contributor is expected to support you in this with:

-     - Picking up your Reviewed-by and Acked-by tags from your v1 review.
-You can skip re-reviewing those patches in v2, especially because [contributor step 29](#contrib-29) instructs the contributor to drop your earlier R-b or A-b if he or she reworks the patch significantly.
+     - Picking up your `Reviewed-by` and `Acked-by` tags from your v1 review.
+You can skip re-reviewing those patches in v2, especially because [contributor step 29](#contrib-29) instructs the contributor to drop your earlier `Reviewed-by` or `Acked-by` if he or she reworks the patch significantly.

      - Listing the relative changes per patch, in the git-notes section.
        Refer to [contributor step 30](#contrib-30).